School Gardens and Native Plants

 In addition, native plants can be a part of the following types of gardens:

 Before starting a school native plant garden, it is important to analyze site characteristics (soil, exposure, grade, existing hardscape, precipitation, etc.) and choose appropriate locally native plants.
 This will maximize chances for success while minimizing the inputs and efforts required.
-See Betsey Landis’s Native Plant Gardens for Schools and Urban Areas: A Survival Guide for information about how to assess your site and choose appropriate plants, a glossary of native plant communities, and other helpful information.
+The resources below offer information for a variety of native plant projects.

 Grant Programs & Resources: